ORESoftware/roodles/README.md

 ### Remember

-To use roodles, your --exec file must have a hashbang; with node.js, that looks like:
+To use roodles, your --exec file must be binary or have a hashbang; with node.js, that looks like:

 ```js
 #!/usr/bin/env node